EU-US AND SWISS-US PRIVACY SHIELD POLICY AND INFORMATION

 Recourse, Enforcement and Liability

-NetBrain has established procedures for periodically verifying implementation of and compliance with the Safe Harbor principles.
+NetBrain has established procedures for periodically verifying implementation of and compliance with the Privacy Shield Principles.
 Specifically, NetBrain conducts an annual self-assessment of its Personal Data practices to verify that the attestations and assertions the company makes about its privacy practices are true and that the company’s privacy practices have been implemented as represented.

 Consumers may submit a complaint concerning NetBrain’s processing of their Personal Data or Personal Data practices to NetBrain at the contact information provided below.

-If the issue cannot be resolved by NetBrain, NetBrain has committed to refer unresolved privacy complaints to JAMS under the JAMS EU-US Privacy Shield and US-Swiss Safe Harbor Program.
+If the issue cannot be resolved by NetBrain, NetBrain has committed to refer unresolved privacy complaints to JAMS under the JAMS EU-US and Swiss-US Privacy Shield.
 For more information and/or to file a complaint, please visit: https://www.jamsadr.com/eu-us-privacy-shield.

-NetBrain is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) to ensure compliance with the EU-US Privacy Shield principles outlined in this policy.
+NetBrain is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) to ensure compliance with the EU-US and Swiss-US Privacy Shield principles outlined in this policy.

 If a Consumer complaint from an EU individual is not resolved through these channels, EU individuals may be entitled to a binding arbitration before the Privacy Shield Panel to be created by the U.S. Department of Commerce and the European Commission.